m-rzb/screen-recorder-for-steamdeck/README.md

 # Simple Screen Recorder for Steam Deck

 This script was initially inspired by [Avery's Recapture binary and libs](https://git.sr.ht/~avery/recapture).
-However, script is currently using gst-launch-1.0 (preinstalled on steam deck) and additional gstreamer plugins.
+However, the script is currently using gst-launch-1.0 (preinstalled on steam deck) and additional gstreamer plugins.

 **Note:** The script will download the required gstreamer plugins from the steamos extra repo.
 I do not maintain those repos and libraries!
 If the URLs to those repos change or the archives are removed, the script will not function.